 - No suggestions or chat responses: Open

 http://localhost:11434in your browser.
-If it does not say "Ollama is running", relaunch Ollama from your Start menu or Applications folder. - Tab autocomplete not appearing: Make sure you have added the
+If it does not say "Ollama is running", relaunch Ollama from your Start menu or Applications folder. - Tab autocomplete not appearing: Make sure your

 ollama psin a terminal.
-If the processor column sayscpuinstead ofgpu, switch to a smaller model likegemma4:4bor update your GPU drivers.
+If the processor column sayscpuinstead ofgpu, switch to a smaller model likegemma4:e2bor update your GPU drivers.

 Method 2: CodeGPT Extension — Best for Chat-Heavy Workflows